EU Green Claims Directive - Everything You Need to Know | CleanHub

 When will it be implemented?

-Since the legislation is still in the works, specific enforcement dates haven’t been finalized yet — but we can expect a final agreement later this year.
+Since the legislation is still in the works, specific enforcement dates haven’t been finalized yet.
+UP until June 2025, we were expecting a final agreement later this year.
+But as of June 2025, this has seriously changed things.

 Here’s a timeline of what we know so far: